Evergreen Cemetery Project

 Evergreen Cemetery was established in 1868.
 It is a "natural cemetery"; there is no water or electricity supply.
 There are over 600 graves in the cemetery.
 This pioneer cemetery is the burial place of soldiers who fought in the Indian Wars, Civil War, Spanish-American War, World War I, World War II and Korean War.
 The cemetery is also the final resting place for many homesteaders and early pioneers of the Stevens County area.

-Evergreen Cemetery is open to the public year-round for descendants to locate their ancestors.
+Evergreen Cemetery is open to the public from spring through fall for descendants to locate their ancestors.
 You are encouraged to come and visit.

 Care and maintenance of the cemetery is provided by volunteer members of the Northeast Washington Genealogical Society.